SenseNet/sensenet/docs/odata-rest-api.md

 - Collection: http://www.example.com/OData.svc/workspaces/$metadata
 - Entity: http://www.example.com/OData.svc/workspaces('project')/$metadata

-The main difference between service and instance metadata is the list of expando fields: instance metadata contains these but service metadata does not.
+The main difference between service and instance metadata is the list of **expando fields**: instance metadata contains these but service metadata does not.
 The main difference between instance metadata types can be the contained entity types.
 Entity metadata contains only one entity definition and collection metadata contains entity types originated from the available content types that are defined on the parent content.

 ## Examples